rust-bio/rust-bio-tools/README.md

 ### Bioconda

-Once stabilized, Rust-Bio-Tools will be available via [Bioconda](https://bioconda.github.io).
+Rust-Bio-Tools is be available via [Bioconda](https://bioconda.github.io).
+With Bioconda set up, installation is as easy as

+    conda install rust-bio-tools

-### Cargo
+### Manual

-If you have [Rust](https://rust-lang.org) set up, you can compile and install Rust-Bio-Tools via cargo:
+Download the source code and issue

-    cargo install rust-bio-tools
+    cargo install

+from the root directory of the source.

 ## Usage